-Having both carbs and fats combined together will potentiate the ill-effects of the hormones we talked about.
+Having both carbs and fats combined together will potentially produce those problems.
 If we can avoid doing so, that would be the way forward, especially if we are trying to optimize our fat loss.

 However, I do realise that avoiding a combination of fats and carbs may be a difficult thing to do in practice.

 Here’s What I Suggest